Cost of Buying a House in BC

 What You Need to Pay For After Closing

 - Moving Expenses ($1,000+)

 - New locks (varies depending on how many)

 - Household Goods (varies)

-Are you ready to get started with the home buying process?
-If you’re looking for a realtor to help you find the right home and guide you through the process, give us a call at 604-765-0376.
+If you’re looking for a realtor to help guide you through the home buying process and estimated costs, give us a call at 604-765-0376.
 Prefer text?
 604-319-0200. or email [email protected] to start a conversation.

 OTHER POSTS YOU MIGHT BE INTERESTED IN…